Karmaz95/crimson/README.md

 ./crimson_exploit -D "example.domain.com" -c "Cookie: auth1=123;" -d "collaborator.com" -i "ip"
 ```
 ##### :diamonds: Before starting the script run the listener on your vps machine on port 80 :diamonds:

+## Extras
+There are some useful tools in the scripts directory that I have written that are worth checking out.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.